 Each license can be used for a designated machine.
 If the machine is

-dual-boot Windows/Linux then the license covers it for both.
-There
+dual-boot (or triple-boot) Windows/Linux/OS X then the license covers it

 It is not possible to withdraw individual licenses from the maintenance